lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

   well-initialized subnetwork; overparameterized networks are easier to train because they have more combinations of subnetworks that are potential winning tickets.
 * Using pruning techniques remains future work

+#### iterative vs one-shot pruning

+* With iterative pruning, smaller winning tickets can be identified than with one-shot pruning.
+But it is more expensive as it requires retraining.

+#### global vs local pruning

+During pruning, one can either prune to the desired fraction of weights at each layer, or put the weights of all layers into one pool and prune globally.
+In the original LTH paper[^lth], the authors use local pruning for LeNet and Conv-2/4/6, while they use global pruning for the deeper models: Resnet-18 and VGG-19.
+The idea is that within deeper models, some layers' weights might be more important to retain than others'[^trf2].

+#### late resetting and learning rate warmup

+  Learning rate warmup can help to find winning tickets for deeper models[^lth].
+  In follow-up work, the authors have introduced a different technique to deal with deeper models: late resetting[^lth-at-scale].
+  With late resetting, winning tickets start with weights very early in the training process (one and five epochs) of the original model.
+  When late resetting is used, learning rate warm-up is not necessary anymore.

+#### Both initialization and structure matter

+LTH[^lth] compares winning tickets against random tickets.
+These random tickets share the same structure but are re-initialized at random.
+It can be argued, that the success of winning tickets does not only come from the initialization but also from the structure itself.

+#### Interaction with dropout

+Dropout may prime a network to be pruned and could make winning tickets easier to find.
+Gomez and Hinton[^tgt-drop] introduce an adaption of dropout that assigns higher drop probabilities to low-magnitude weights to foster later pruning.

 ### Stabilizing the Lottery Ticket Hypothesis[^lth-at-scale]